Cardamom-BlueOcean/study.io/README.md

 This is the culmination of six engineers working closely over the course of one week to realize the requests of a client.

-Our client came to use with the following requests: Users should be able to group chat for real time updates/progress, send invites for members to join study groups, create/login to a user account, schedule virtual meet-ups to study/share resources, upload study notes/media and as a stretch goal, users should be able to engage in real time video chat.
+Our client came to us with the following requests: Users should be able to group chat for real time updates/progress, send invites for members to join study groups, create/login to a user account, schedule virtual meet-ups to study/share resources, upload study notes/media and as a stretch goal, users should be able to engage in real time video chat.

 Please scroll through our gif gallery below to see how this team was able to actualize the clients requests!